swagsocks/webScraper/README.md

-cron job to run Daily_Web_Scraper and Billboard_Weekly
+cron job to run DailyWebScraper and billboard_weekly